 Types of death NOT covered by life insurance

 One of the most common reasons insurers refuse a payout is if an individual deliberately lies or withholds information on their application.
-Therefore, it's important to be honest when applying for life insurance, disclosing any pre-existing conditions in the process.
+Therefore, you should be honest when applying for life insurance and disclose any pre-existing conditions.

 Lots of insurers, however, have 90%+ successful claim rates for life insurance, so as long as you are open and honest during your application, a payout shouldn’t be an issue.

-You may be interested in - Myth busting - Does life insurance actually pay out?
+You may be interested in the following: Does life insurance actually pay out?

 Does life insurance cover suicide?